 The best-case scenario is getting a good night's sleep and brushing before bed.
 Working to that goal, parents should also encourage choosing water as a beverage and switching to healthy snacks like carrot sticks, apples, and popcorn with little or no butter and salt.

-Dr. Brandon Larkin adds that adolescents need between 9 and 9 1/2 hours of sleep, but the average amount of sleep is about two hours short.
+Dr. Mark Dawoud adds that adolescents need between 9 and 9 1/2 hours of sleep, but the average amount of sleep is about two hours short.
 This article has additional results of lack of sleep above and beyond the dental ones, and offers some parental suggestions.